 CITY OF)

-) ss.

-ISLAND OF GUAM)
+ISLAND OF GUAM) ss.)

 [state name of affiant signing below], being first

-duly sworn, deposes and says s that:
+duly sworn, deposes and say s that:

-The affiant is [state one of the following: the offeror,

-a partner of the offeror, an o fficer of the offer or] making the foregoing identified bid or proposal.
-To the

-nor any officers, representatives, agents, subcontractors or

-eed any government of Guam employee to breach any of the

-5, Article 11.
-Further, affiant promises that neither he or

-subcontractor, or employee of offeror will knowingly

-to breach any ethical standards set forth in 5 GCA Chapter

-5, Afficie 11.
-These statemen nts are made purs suant to 2 GAR Division 4 § 11103(b).

-G: CA CH :
+best of affiant's knowledge employees of offeror have keethical standards set forth in she, nor any officer, repre- influence any government of officer of the offer, neither affiant in nowingly influence of 5 GCA Chapter esentative, agent, f Guam employee [state one of the following: the offeror for] making the foregoing identified bid or proposal.
+To the nor any officers, representatives, agents, subcontractors or ced any government of Guam employee to breach any of the 5, Article 11.
+Further, affiant promises that neither he or subcontractor, or employee of offeror will knowingly to breach any ethical standards set forth in 5 GCA Chapter suant to 2 GAR Division 4 § 11103(b).

 Signature of one of the following:

-Offeror, if the offeror is an individual; Partner, if the offeror is a partnership;

-Officer, if the offeror is a partnership,
+Offeror, if the offeror is an individual; Partner, if the offeror is a partnership; Officer, if the offeror is a corporation.

-Officer, if the official is a corporation.

-Subscribed and sworn to before

-this day of , 202
+Subscribed and sworn to bef this day of

 NOTARY PUBLIC

 My commission expires ,